 This test is conducted externally by independent laboratories in accordance with ISO 16000 and checks for the total level of VOCs in the air 28 days after application.
 The standard IAQ test chamber simulates a ‘standard’ EU living space, with 30m3 air volume and very specific levels of insulation and air flow, making it a good measure of how low-VOC paints like ours can help reduce the impact of decorating on your indoor air quality – not just during the decorating process, but for a good while afterwards.

 As more improvements are made to the way homes are built, giving us better insulation and heat retention, it’s more important than ever before to choose a paint that promotes better indoor air quality.
 Poor indoor air quality has even been linked to certain respiratory health conditions, so it’s not just a matter of comfort, but of safety too.

-Our 100% water based Modern and Estate ranges are independently tested and certified child- and baby-safe in accordance with Safety of Toys Part 3: Migration of certain elements (EN 71 3:2013+A3:2018).
+Our 100% water based Dead Flat®, Modern and Estate ranges are independently tested and certified toy-safe in accordance with Safety of Toys Part 3: Migration of certain elements (EN 71-3:2019+A1:2021).
 That means they’re better for the little ones who share your world, too.

-With hardly any odor, low levels of VOCs, and the toughness to handle anything life with little ones can throw at them, our baby-safe Modern finishes give you the peace of mind to bring a splash of colour to cots, nurseries, children’s bedrooms, and playrooms.
+With hardly any odour, low levels of VOCs, and the toughness to handle anything life with little ones can throw at them, our toy-safe Modern finishes give you the peace of mind to bring a splash of colour to cots, toys, nurseries, and playrooms.